 Administrative expenses mainly comprised of employees' costs, PRC tax surcharges and other levies and utilities expenses.
-Administrative expenses increased from approximately HKD119.6 million for the Comparable Year to approximately HKD139.0 million for the Year, representing an increase of approximately 16.2%.
-The increase was due to increase in manpower and salary level year-on-year driven by continuous scale expansion.
+Administrative expenses increased from approximately HKD134.1 million for the Comparable Year to approximately HKD153.1 million for the Year, representing an increase of approximately 14.2%.
+The increase was due to an increase in manpower and salary level year-on-year driven by continuous scale expansion and waiver of PRC tax surcharges in the Comparable Year.